-Aboriginal Language programs have been integrated into both schools and kindergartens supported by a collaborative partnership involving VAEAI, the Victorian Aboriginal Languages Corporation (VACL), the Victorian Curriculum Assessment Authority (VCAA) and the Department of Education & Training (DET).
+Aboriginal Languages education in kindergartens, schools and the VET and sector is supported by a collaborative partnership involving VAEAI, the Victorian Aboriginal Languages Corporation, the Victorian Curriculum Assessment Authority, and the Department of Education & Training .

 The Bright P-12 College Dhudhuroa and Murinpatha Languages Program originally directed by Rebecca Crawley and Susan Joyce were designed for Years 9-12 with students from Wadeye who board at Bright, and involved visiting Wadeye community members, who assist with the language teaching component.